Integrating Redshift with SYNQ

 For the automated data anomaly testing we collect the following:

-To provide out-of-the-box monitors for the volume of data Synq doesn’t require access to your actual data.
+To provide out-of-the-box monitors for the volume of data SYNQ doesn’t require access to your actual data.

 It needs access to query metadata from these tables: